Ragzouken/exquisite-tool/README.md

 ```

 ### developer scripts
-run a local server that loads the standalone domino page and refreshes it
+run a local server that loads the standalone page and refreshes it
 whenever you make changes:
 ```
-./serve.cmd
+./watch.cmd
 ```

-build the standalone domino page to `dist/index.html`:
+build the standalone page to `dist/exquisite-tool-b.html`:
 ```
 ./build.cmd
 ```